![]() |

 COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring. | ![]() |

-University of Cambridge > Talks.cam > Isaac Newton Institute Seminar Series > The past present and future of computer proof in pure mathematics research.
+University of Cambridge > Talks.cam > Isaac Newton Institute Seminar Series > Will machines change mathematics?

 If you have a question about this talk, please contact nobody.
-MHMW02 - Modern History of Mathematics: Looking Ahead According to three Fields medallists interviewed by Epoch AI in 2024 to promote a new benchmark test “AI will change math research by enhancing proof development, generating novel conjectures, lowering entry barriers, and potentially automating research in the future.”
-We consider this claim in the light of current technological advances, and the factors, whether technical social or economic, leading to the ongoing adoption, or otherwise, of previous computational interventions in mathematical practice.
+MHMW02 - Modern History of Mathematics: Looking Ahead A 2024 collection of articles in the Bulletin of the AMS asked “Will machines cange mathematics?”, suggesting that ”Pure mathematicians are used to enjoying a great degree of research autonomy and intellectual freedom, a fragile and precious heritage that might be swept aside by a mindless use of machines.” and challenging readers to ”decide upon our subject’s future direction.”
+According to three Fields medallists interviewed by Epoch AI late in 2024 ”AI will change math research by enhancing proof development, generating novel conjectures, lowering entry barriers, and potentially automating research in the future.”
+We look at the factors, whether technical, social or economic, leading to the ongoing adoption, or otherwise, of previous computational interventions in mathematical practice.
+We ask what the role of historians might be in this rapidly changing landscape.
 This talk is part of the Isaac Newton Institute Seminar Series series.
 This talk is included in these lists:

 Note that ex-directory lists are not shown. |